Health care terminology can be confusing, especially if you're researching subjects that are new to you.

 primary care - Basic or general health care, traditionally provided by family practice, pediatrics and internal medicine practitioners.
 See also secondary care.

 Primary Care Provider (PCP) - A physician, the majority of whose practice is devoted to internal medicine, family/general practice and pediatrics.
-An obstetrician/gynecologist sometimes is considered a primary care physician for women.
+An obstetrician/gynecologist sometimes is considered a primary care provider for women.

 Private Fee-for-Service plan (PFFS) - A Private Fee-for-Service (PFFS) plan is a Medicare Advantage plan that can be a network or non-network plan.
 Non-network PFFS plans offer the freedom to use any Medicare-eligible doctor, specialist and hospital who agrees to accept the plan's terms and conditions of payment, and no networks, referrals or prior authorizations are required for covered services.
 For network PFFS plans, you must choose from a list of approved doctors or hospitals in your plan’s network.